Sarahakingbade/FIFA21-Data-Analysis/README.md

 ## Introduction
 This documentation describes the fifa21 raw data v2 dataset's data cleaning procedure.
-I came across the dataset from a data cleaning challenge organized by a data enthusiast in a bid to create an enabling environment for all levels of data analysts to flex their data cleaning skills.
+I came across the dataset from a data cleaning challenge organized by some data enthusiasts in a bid to create an enabling environment for all levels of data analysts to flex their data cleaning skills.

 ## Data Sourcing
 The fifa21 raw data v2 dataset was sourced from kaggle [here](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring).
 It contains 18,979 rows and 77 columns.

 ## Data Cleaning
 The dataset was efficiently cleaned using the Microsoft Power Query Editor of Microsoft Power  BI.
 The applied steps includes:
-- **The “ID” column**
+- **The ID column**

 I changed the datatype from whole number to text.